 - 1 tsp of salt

-Bring a large pot (preferably a good quality stock pot with a heavy base and a lid) of water to boil; add salt, ginger, shallot and the whole chicken (breast side down); make sure the water covers the chicken completely; you may need to put a place over the chicken to keep it down in the water; bring the pot of water to boil again; turn off heat, close the lid and leave the pot aside; turn the chicken over in 2 hours, bring it to boil again; remove from heat and leave it aside for another 1 hour; if the chicken is not cooked within 3 hours, bring the broth to boil again and put it aside again for further 1 hour.
+- Bring a large pot (preferably a good quality stock pot with a heavy base and a lid) of water to boil; add salt, ginger, shallot and the whole chicken (breast side down); make sure the water covers the chicken completely; you may need to put a place over the chicken to keep it down in the water.

-Once the chicken is cooked; remove the chicken from the pot; pull all the meat off the chicken and slice the meat to bit size.
+- Once the chicken is cooked; remove the chicken from the pot to cool

-- 12 medium Chinese mushrooms, soaked in hot water for 1 hour, remove stems, thinly sliced
+- 6 – 12 medium Chinese mushrooms, soaked in hot water for 20 minutes to 1 hour to soften (time required will depend on the type of mushrooms), remove stems, thinly sliced

-- 1 bunch of bok choy, split off the green leaves, washed
+- 1 small bunch of bok choy, washed, split off the green leaves

-- 1 enoki mushroom, remove stalk, separate the needles and washed.
+- 1 enoki mushroom, remove stalk, separate the needles, washed (optional)

 - 20g red capsicum, thinly sliced (optional)

-- 2 tbsp soy sauce (use a GF soy sauce for a GF option)
+- 2 tbsp. light soy sauce (use a GF soy sauce for a GF option)

 - salt and white pepper to taste

-Bring the chicken broth base, dried shrimps and Chinese mushrooms to boil; turn the heat to low and simmer the broth for 30 minutes with a lid on; add sesame oil, soy sauce, salt and pepper to taste; add garlic chive, capsicum and enoki mushroom; turn off the heat immediately.
+- In a saucepan, bring the chicken stock, dried shrimps and Chinese mushrooms to boil; turn the heat to low and simmer the broth for 20-30 minutes with a lid on; add sesame oil, soy sauce, salt and pepper to taste; turn off the heat and add garlic chive, capsicum and enoki mushroom; remove from heat

-In individual bowls, add a few bok choy greens, some chicken meat, a few TangYuan balls, shallot and coriander, pour over some hot soup (with some of the yummy bits the soup); garnish with some sesame seeds.
+- In individual bowls, add some tang yuan dumplings, a few bok choy greens, some chicken meat, , shallot and coriander; pour over some hot soup (with some of the yummy bits the soup); garnish with some sesame seeds.
 Serve hot.